Routine matters that require the support or approval of the DUS include the following:

 Forms for these requests are supplied to students by their residential college deans.
 Explanatory observations on each of the forms, with links to sample forms, appear below.

 A student may generally apply as many as two course credits earned at another accredited four-year college toward the requirement of thirty-six course credits for the bachelor’s degree.
-In signing this form, the DUS in the subject of a course taken by a student at another university gives their judgment that the student’s work is such as to justify its counting toward graduation from Yale College.
-As the regulations on the form make clear, you may request any information you need to make a decision.
+While the office of academic affairs approves outside courses for credit toward the 36 course credit graduation requirement, only the DUS can approve such courses for credit toward major requirements.
+In signing this form, the DUS in the subject of a course taken by a student at another university gives their judgment that the student’s work is such as to justify its counting toward that department's major requirements.
+As the regulations on the form make clear, you may request any information you need to make this decision.
 Such information may include a copy of the course syllabus, copies of essays or examinations written in the course, or a letter from the instructor of the course.
 You may on occasion choose to require the student to pass an examination in the material of the course.
 But usually a brief conversation with the student will answer any questions that you may have about the transcript that the student shows you.

 The role of the DUS is only to pass judgment on the substance of the outside course.
 The student’s college dean will attend to all the other requirements governing the award of outside credit.
 These are given in full on the form and under Credit from Other Universities in the Academic Regulations in the YCPS.

 Note that if the office of academic affairs approves a course for credit toward the 36-course-credit requirement for graduation, you may still decide that the course should not count toward the requirements of the major, as that decision is the prerogative of the DUS.
 Conversely, you may approve a student’s work done elsewhere as counting toward the requirements of the major even though the student will not receive course credit for such work toward the 36-course-credit requirement.